rails/esbuild-rails/README.md

 Or, in Rails 7+, you can preconfigure your new application to use esbuild with `rails new myapp -j esbuild`.

+## The sister gem to rollupjs-rails

+This gem is almost identical in setup and purpose as [`rollupjs-rails`](https://github.com/rails/rollupjs-rails), which follows the same conventions, but uses [rollup.js](https://rollupjs.org) instead.

 ## License

 esbuild for Rails is released under the [MIT License](https://opensource.org/licenses/MIT).